ElTh0r0/preferendum/README.md

 ## Installation
 - Create an empty MySql database on your server, note down the DB host address, user name and password
 - Recommended:
-  - Clone this repository and run `composer install`.
+  - Clone this repository and run `composer install --no-dev`.
 The install command will download all needed dependencies.
 - Second possibility:
   - Download the latest Sprudel-ng tag as `.zip` archive from [releases](https://github.com/ElTh0r0/sprudel-ng/releases)
   - Extract the contents of the archive into a new directory (e.g. `sprudel-ng` on your computer)